paulfitz/mlsql/README.md

 Fetch and start sqlova running as an api server on port 5050:

 ```
-docker run --name sqlova -d -p "5050:5050" paulfitz/sqlova
+docker run --name sqlova -d -p 5050:5050 paulfitz/sqlova
 ```

 Be patient, the image is about 4.2GB.
-Once it is running, it'll take a few seconds to load models and then you can start asking questions about CSV table.
+Once it is running, it'll take a few seconds to load models and then you can start asking questions about CSV tables.
 For example:

 ```
 curl -F "csv=@bridges.csv" -F "q=how long is throgs neck" localhost:5050
-# should get: answer 1800, SELECT (length) FROM bridges WHERE bridge = ? ["throgs neck"]
+# {"answer":[1800],"params":["throgs neck"],"sql":"SELECT (length) FROM bridges WHERE bridge = ?"}
 ```

 This is using the sample `bridges.csv` included in this repo.